toantran980/Tic-Tac-Tactics-main/README.md

-## Project: Adventure Game with TicTacToe combat
+## Description: Adventure Game with TicTacToe combat
-Description:

 A top down game of a dystopian mob-ran city in crumbles where a rebel must defeat the mob bosses with advanced games of tic-tac-toe.